Brooke Vincent: Coronation Street

 Vincent joined the long-running British soap-opera Coronation Street in April 2004 as the third actress to play Sophie Webster, replacing Emma Woodward, who had decided to leave the soap at the end of 2003.
 Vincent's first appearance was shown on 12 May.

 In an interview on 7 September 2010 with Vincent and Sacha Parkinson, both actresses discussed their roles in the lesbian storyline, whereby their relationship transformed from best friends to girlfriends with the realisation of their sexuality.
 This storyline on started on 11 April 2010.
 At the Stonewall Awards ceremony on 5 November 2010, Coronation Street won the new Broadcast of the Year award, in recognition of its gay storylines.
 Vincent was nominated for Best Dramatic Performance from a Young Actor or Actress for her portrayal of Sophie at The British Soap Awards in 2008.
 At the 2008 Inside Soap Awards, Vincent was nominated in the category Best Young Actor.
 In October 2019, Vincent took maternity leave from the show.

 Other ventures

 In 2018, Vincent launched her own stationery brand, Oh So B. From 5 June 2023, she stood in for Gemma Atkinson on Hits Radio alongside Mike Toolan whilst Atkinson was on maternity leave.
 Vincent's first three stationery planners were named after her half-sister and her cousins.

 Personal life

 Vincent has been in a relationship with footballer Kean Bryan since 2016, and the couple have two sons.

 In 2018, Vincent revealed that she had stopped smoking after ten years.
 In April 2019, Vincent announced that she was pregnant with her first child.
-On 23 October 2019, Vincent gave birth to a baby boy named Mexx S J Bryan.
+On 23 October 2019, Vincent gave birth to a boy.
 In November 2020, Vincent announced she was pregnant with her second child.
-On 4 May 2021, she gave birth to her second son, named Monroe S J Bryan.
+On 4 May 2021, she gave birth to her second son.

+In 2026, it was reported that Vincent and her fiancé of 10 years, Kean Bryan, had split.